mitotic/graphterm/docs/virtual-lab.rst

 Then select (or drag-and-drop) the file from your local computer.
 If you do not provide a filename, the original filename will be used.
-This command works well for file sizes of a few MB, but can be *extremely slow* for larger files.
+This command works well for file sizes of a few MB, but can be quite slow for larger files.

 *On Windows:* Drag-and-drop for files currently does not work with IE10.